jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 His main point was that by business-as-usual practices Linux should have been a massive failure and a poorly implemented experiment.
 But instead it was an unprecedented success because of the opensource development method.
 His article examined why this is the case comparing the cathedral like design of Emacs and GCC--open but not publicly available during development versus Linux bazaar style development of everything publicly open and available at all time via the internet.

-In conclusion Raymond proposed that opensource code and opensource design methodology of treating your user as a valued resource was vital to an opensource project's success.
+In conclusion Raymond proposed that opensource code and an opensource design methodology of treating your user as a valued resource was vital to an opensource project's success.
 Based on this Raymond and [Bruce Perens](https://en.wikipedia.org/wiki/Bruce_Perens "Bruce Perens") founded the [Open Source Initiative (OSI)](http://opensource.org/ "OSI") and were part of the group that in 1998 coined the term "opensource".
 Their goal was to continue to promote free software but instead of focusing on the moral issue of software freedom, they focused on the design principals of producing superior software.
 A quote from Raymond puts his opinion bluntly;

 > *As head of the Open Source Initiative, he (Raymond) argued that advocates should focus on the potential for better products.
 "The "very seductive" moral and ethical rhetoric of Richard Stallman and the Free Software Foundation fails, he said, "not because his principles are wrong, but because that kind of language ... simply does not persuade anybody".* [Eric S. Raymond](https://en.wikipedia.org/wiki/Eric_S._Raymond#Open_source "Quote")